pete3n/nix-pi/README.md

 This is the key for cross-compiling.
-We need to use the pkgsCross package to build our configuration for aarch64, however that is found in legacyPackages which don't support flakes (do my understanding). aarch64-multiplatform.nixos doesn't utilize modules as input so we import our configuration.
+We need to use the pkgsCross package to build our configuration for aarch64, however that is found in legacyPackages which don't support flakes (to my understanding). aarch64-multiplatform.nixos doesn't utilize modules as input so we use import for our configuration.

 ```
       deploy.nodes.zero2w = {